currently reading: The Living Goddesses - Marija Gimbutas

-currently reading: (I can't say this because it would dox me lol it's a book about ethnobotany in my region)
+(I can't say this because it would dox me lol it's a book about ethnobotany in my region)

-started 13 february 2026 -
+started 13 february 2026 - finished 4 march 2026

-mindfulness in plain english - Bhante Gunaratana
+Mindfulness in Plain English - Bhante Gunaratana

 started 20 january 2026 - finished 13 february 2026